"One-time Office license or subscription" – choosing a model

 | Technical support | Limited | Full support |

-A perpetual license will be a good choice for users who:
+A perpetual license is a good choice for users who:

 They don't need the latest Office features

-They don't want to commit to recurring fees.
+They don't want to be tied to recurring fees

-When is it worth choosing a Microsoft 365 subscription?
+When should you choose a Microsoft 365 subscription?

-A subscription will be better for those who:
+A subscription will be a better option for those who:

 They use Office on multiple devices

-Collaborate with others online (e.g., edit documents in real time)
+They collaborate with others online (e.g., editing documents in real time)

-They want to use the package for the whole family (Microsoft 365 Family).
+The whole family wants to use the package (Microsoft 365 Family)

-For companies, the subscription also provides access to administrative tools and compliance with GDPR and additional security requirements.
+For businesses, a subscription also provides access to administrative tools and ensures compliance with the GDPR and additional security requirements.

 Single-use license: